 Memberships & Affiliations

 Dr. Turkeltaub is a member of many national and local medical societies.
-Included among these are the American Society of Plastic Surgeons (ASPS), American Society for Aesthetic Plastic Surgery (ASAPS), Arizona Society of Plastic and Reconstructive Surgeons, Arizona Medical Association, Maricopa County Plastic Surgeons Society, and the Maricopa County Medical Society.
-He has served twice as President and once as Secretary/Treasurer of the Maricopa County Plastic Surgeons Society.
+Included among these are the American Society of Plastic Surgeons (ASPS), American Society for Aesthetic Plastic Surgery (ASAPS) and the Arizona Society of Plastic Surgeons.

 In every area of his work, Dr. Turkeltaub is strongly committed to excellence.